 It is therefore important that the applicant clearly describes the mode of action of the active substance and the reasoning behind the extrapolations, and if possible provides literature studies that support these extrapolations.
 Where multiple modes of action are claimed the relative importance of the different modes of action should be described.
-It is advisable to contact Ctgb or schedule an RFM meeting if more information is required.
+It is advisable to contact Ctgb or schedule a pre-submission meeting (PSM) if more information is required.